How to Install Maven?

 The JAVA_HOME environment variable is not defined correctly

 This environment variable is needed to run this program

 NB: JAVA_HOME should point to a JDK, not a JRE

 As mentioned initially, kindly make sure about the JDK file and version you have on your system or have installed for the same.
 Please refer to the requirements table for more details about the version required for Apache Maven installation.
 If the problem persists, check if the JAVA_HOME system variable is properly configured.
 If not, configure it and repeat the installation process.

-This has been a guide on How To Install Maven Here we have discussed the Instructions and different steps to install maven.
+This has been a guide on How to Install Maven?.
+Here we have discussed basic instructions and different steps to install maven.
 You may also look at the following article to learn more –